Jaredslocker21/massage-at-solid-gym/README.md

 - __Footer__

-  - The footer contains three social media links that will open a new tab.
+  - The footer contains 3 social media links that will open a new tab and a home tab that directs you back to the Head of the site.
   - These links create a good social presence to the public.
   - The footer is maintained in the contact page

 ### Content

 - The content was written and composed by myself.
 Ideas and definitions were clarified in my massage therapy education.
-- The color scheme is relaying a clean and open feeling while the blue tones give are relaxing.
-I did not use the hot pink or pastel pink.
+- The color scheme is relaying a clean and open feeling while the blue tones give are relaxing and trusting.
 Followed in accordance with [Material.io color tool](https://material.io/)
 - Icons were taken [Font Awesome](https://fontawesome.com/)
 - Fonts were taken from [Google Fonts](https://fonts.google.com/)